hngjesse/Modbus_loggers/README.md

 # Modbus-based Data Logger

-This project is a **Python-based Modbus data logger** designed to read and record device's data from DCM 3366 DC meter connected via RS-485.
+This project is a **Python-based Modbus data logger** designed to read and record device's data via Modbus communication protocol.
 It runs continuously on a **Linux-based mini PC (ECS-1841)** and automatically logs readings into daily `.log` files and monthly `.csv` files.

 ---